preciofishbone/OmniaDocsG2/pages/page-collections/page-collection-permissions/index.rst

 + **Author**: Authors can edit pages using Write mode only.
 + **Reader**: All colleagues that should be able to read information in this page collection must be added here or belong to a permission group added here.
 "Everyone" (Internal users + External users) or "Everyone except external users" (Internal users except restricted") are two commonly used permission groups.

-Single users, security groups and Microsoft 365 groups can be added here (In Omnia on-prem, Microsoft 365 groups can't be used).
+Single users, security groups and Microsoft 365 groups can be added here (in Omnia on-prem, Microsoft 365 groups can't be used).

 Editor and author permissions can be set for specific pages, that overrule the settings made here, if needed.
 For more information, see: :doc:`Edit permissions for a page </pages/edit-permissions/index>`